East Henry Street Carnegie Library: Architecture

-Live Oak Public Library System celebrating centennial anniversary documents describe the building's the Prairie architecture influences noting: "The monumental staircase leading to the main entrance on the second floor is framed by two enormous piers with sandstone orbs on small pedestals.
+Live Oak Public Libraries, in documents celebrating the centennial anniversary, describe the influence of the Prairie School of architecture noting: "The monumental staircase leading to the main entrance on the second floor is framed by two enormous piers with sandstone orbs on small pedestals.
 Additionally there are four tiered brick walls with sandstone coping which flank the staircase.
 The corners of the piers are delineated by dark glazed bricks, a motif repeated in a horizontal band over the second floor windows and projecting brick cornice that visually divides the first and second stories.
 This emphasis on horizontality achieved through the coping and polychromed brickwork is a key element of the architecture of the Prairie School, pioneered by Frank Lloyd Wright and his contemporaries.
 The interior continues to show the influence of Wright in the geometric and floral motifs incorporated on columns and pilasters."
 The flat roof and second-floor staircase, as well as the ornaments on the outside and the inside lend themselves to the Prairie School.
 And on the whole, the entire building, inside and out reflects a coordinated geometrical approach to architecture that is unlike any other in the city.

 Merger with library system after the end of segregation

 The Carnegie Colored Library was in operation on its own until the end of segregation when it then joined the larger Savannah Public Library system in 1963.
-With the end of segregation, the Carnegie Library joined with the larger Savannah Public Library system in 1963.
-This meant that African‐Americans were able to access the Bull Street Library for the first time.
+With the end of segregation African‐Americans were able to access the Bull Street Library for the first time.
 The cultural importance of Carnegie remained, even as the educational necessity waned.
 At the end of the 20th century, the Carnegie Library had slipped into disrepair and closed.